bahorn/clashgpt/README.md

 So this can be chained to recursively call itself and corrupt objects in a heap region allocated below the stack.
+You overwrite the contents of the heap with part of the stack frame, which in the GPT case has several large buffers which are controlled by us.

 So if you define the chain of partitions (GPT or msdos or whatever), you can trigger this issue by just running `ls` or `search.file does_not_exist`.

-This was fixed by implementing a check in `part_iterate()` that makes stores a depth in a global variable and checks to see if the limit has been reached before recursing further.
+This bug was fixed by implementing a check in `part_iterate()` that makes stores a depth in a global variable and checks to see if the limit has been reached before recursing further.

 ## Exploitation